Neptune Beach Oregon Rockhounding Beach Rock Collection

 Neptune South - Neptune State Park

-The southern part of the beach, known as Neptune State Park, is more developed, offering amenities such as a grassy lawn, picnic tables, and a restroom.
-Visitors can enjoy a breathtaking Pacific panorama with waves crashing against the shore and Cummins Creek flowing into the ocean.
+The southern section, Neptune State Park, is more developed and offers amenities such as a grassy lawn, picnic tables, and restrooms.
+Visitors can enjoy wide Pacific views, with waves breaking along the shore and Cummins Creek flowing into the ocean.

 Note: Neptune Beach is part of the Cape Perpetua Marine Reserve.
-Fishing, as well as collecting invertebrates, seaweeds, or any wildlife, is strictly prohibited.
+Fishing and the collection of invertebrates, seaweeds, or any wildlife are strictly prohibited.
 Please refer to the Oregon Marine Reserves Harvest Restrictions for more information.

 Neptune Beach Agate